 When was the review completed?

-The formal part of the review was completed in late 2011 with the Expert Panel delivering their final report on 24 January 2012.
+The formal part of the review was completed in late 2011 with the Expert Panel delivering their final report in 2012.